the 2023 season is underway at the Memorial Church of All Angels

 The Rev. Canon Jonathan Huyck is the rector of Grace Church in Providence, RI, where he has served since 2010.
 Prior to coming to Grace, Jonathan served as Canon Pastor of the American Cathedral in Paris, where he is an honorary canon.
 A native New Yorker, Jonathan is a graduate of Brown University, the University of Chicago Divinity School, and General Seminary in New York City.
 Most crucially, Jonathan is an alumnus of Twilight Park Day Camp and a life-long (well, since age 3, anyway) Twilighter, having grown up with brother Peter, sister Laura, and parents Phil and Mary in the yellow cottage at the top of Thank You Ma’am Road.
 “I have many happy memories of both the Park and All Angels, and I am thrilled and humbled to lead worship at the church of my youth and preach from the same pulpit as Bob Massie and Fred Burnham.
 My wife (Ann) and sons (Ben, 10 and Nate, 6) and I look forward to being with you all this summer!”

-Reverend Deborah Lee closes out the season, officiating August 21 through Sept 4.
+Reverend Deborah Lee officiating August 20 through Sept 3.